eofs/django-oauth-api/README.md

 Big thank you for the people behind [evonove/django-oauth-toolkit](https://github.com/evonove/django-oauth-toolkit)!
 This project is a fork/heavily based on the work done by them.

 ## Changes

+### 0.7.0

+- Update: Added support for Python 3.7 and 3.8
+- Update: Added support for Django 2.1, 2.2 and 3.0
+- Update: Dropped compatibility with Python 2.x, Django 1.11 and DRF <3.10
+- Update: Removed the space character from charset used to generate client ID and client secret values
+- Update: Removed `djangorestframework-xml` dependency as redundant

 ### 0.6.1 [2018-06-06]